ibm-cloud-docs/watson-assistant/access-control.md

 The {{site.data.keyword.conversationshort}} user interface and API comply with the access roles that are defined for a service instance.
 When someone logs in to the user interface, it adjusts to show only what the current user can access, and it disables functions that the user does not have permissions to do.
 Similarly, the API allows access only to resources and methods that are permitted for the role that is associated with the specified API key.

-If you cannot access the API Details page for a skill or assistant, you might not have the access that is required to use the instance-level API credentials.
+If you cannot access the API Details page for an assistant, you might not have the access that is required to use the instance-level API credentials.
 You can use a personal API key instead.
 Go to the [IBM Cloud API keys](https://cloud.ibm.com/iam/apikeys){: external} page to create an IBM Cloud API key to use to authenticate your API requests.
 For more information, see [Managing user API keys](/docs/account?topic=account-userapikey){: external}.
 With the personal key, you can make API requests that you have the appropriate privileges to complete.
 {: note}

 The following table shows the UI and API actions that can be performed by different resource-level service roles.